wpswings/track-orders-for-woocommerce/README.txt

 * [**Track Orders Backend Demo**](https://demo.wpswings.com/track-orders-for-woocommerce-pro/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=backend-demo)

-=== WITH THE TRACK ORDERS FOR THE WOOCOMMERCE SHIPPING PLUGIN YOU CAN: ===
+=== WITH OUR WOOCOMMERCE SHIPPING PLUGIN YOU CAN: ===

-* Track order with three immersive templates
+* Track your orders with three tracking templates
 * Quick order tracker button for customers
 * Show the icon for order status in the order table
-* Track orders using the unique order ID only
+* Track your orders using the unique order ID only
 * Third-party Live Shipment Tracking (FedEx)
 * Enable Live Map Package Tracking Using Google Map
 * Let customers & guests export orders in a CSV file